-Kristin Klebers dissertation treated the relationship between the temple and the king / the royal administration in the Neo-Babylonian period.
+Kristin Kleber is lecturer in Languages and Cultures of the Ancient Near East at the Vrije Universiteit Amsterdam.
+She studied Near Eastern Archaeology, Ancient Near Eastern Languages and Semitics at Freie Universität Berlin.
+In 2008 she received her doctoral degree in Assyriology from the Westfälische Wilhelms-Universität Münster.
+The dissertation treated the relationship between the temple and the king / the royal administration in the Neo-Babylonian period.
 In the past years she also worked on several aspects of the legal history, such as law giving, perjury and physical penalties.
-Actually she is planning a research project on the social stratigraphy of Babylonia, with particular emphasis on the intermediate status between freedom and slavery.

-- May 04, 2012TalkPart of: Imperial Space.
+- 4.5.2012TalkPart of: Imperial Space.
 The Organisation of Near Eastern Empires from the Second Millennium B.C. to the Second Millennium A.D.Speaker

 - TalkAspekte des Königtums in spätbabylonischer und achämenidischer Zeit, 1.
 Königsbildverehrung, 2.
 Die Erschaffung des KönigsPart of: Die Umsetzung von Herrschaft im Raum: Königtum im Alten OrientSpeaker